Why Am I Afraid To Be Happy?

 Choosing Happiness Takes Practice

-While it is natural and normal for us all want acceptance and appreciation from our loved ones, it’s important that these desires don’t become overwhelming or cause us harm in the long run.
+While it is natural and normal for us all to want acceptance and appreciation from our loved ones, it’s important that these desires don’t become overwhelming or cause us harm in the long run.

 Now That The Fear Is Exposed, What Do I Do Next?

 The short answer is to choose what makes you happy.
 Pretend like you are picking out a gift for someone you love very much.
 Developing self-love takes time and effort, but giving yourself permission to choose happiness and leave fear behind.